 President and Vice President of Liverpool Law Society:

-Director of Jackson Lees becomes Liverpool Law Society’s Vice President 2017-2018
+Director of Jackson Lees becomes Liverpool Law Society’s President 2018-19

 Chris is in charge of the Broudie Jackson Canter Actions against the Police department which has developed a national reputation for dealing with complaints and claims of Police malpractice.
 Chris has been recognised in the Chambers Guide as one of the leading solicitors in the country in this area of work.
 Chris was, until recently, a member of the Law Society Mental Health Tribunal Panel and has conducted over 500 tribunals representing those whose liberty has been removed under the Mental Health Act 1983.